Fioelkais/MCTS/README.md

 MCTS implementation of a bot for Go named V-Run.

-Numerous files of several versions.

-The final version working with the lower bound complexity use GSUFinal, LKlist, MoveStruct and UFinal.
+The final version working with the lower bound complexity uses GSUFinal, LKlist(chained list), MoveStruct(list of possible moves) and UFinal(reprensation of groups).

 main and convert are used to communicate between a GUI and the bot.